oils-for-unix/oils/doc/ysh-tour.md

     for line in (io.stdin) {
       echo $line
     }
-    # lines are buffered, so it's much faster than `while read --rawline`
+    # lines are buffered, so it's much faster than `while read --raw-line`

 <!--
 TODO: Str loop should give you the (UTF-8 offset, rune)